What is light tackle?

-I never fished line heavier than 6-pound test.
-In my second, I occasionally broke out a flipping stick to throw heavy jigs but other than that, again I relied on 6-pound test.
+I never fished line heavier than the 6-pound test in my first tournament season.
+I occasionally broke out a flipping stick to throw heavy jigs in my second, but I again relied on the 6-pound test.
 To me, you can only catch fish that strike your offerings.
-Knowing that making your line and lures smaller will get you more strikes, my decision to stay with light line was an obvious one.
-Despite catching several bass in excess of 5 pounds during competition on light line, the 6-pound test held firm and in two seasons, I broke off one bass on the light line.
+Knowing that making your line and lures smaller will get you more strikes, my decision to stay with the light line was evident.
+Despite catching several bass over 5 pounds during competition on light line, the 6-pound test held firm, and I broke off one bass on the light line in two seasons.
 Considering that most anglers break a fish off every time out, my success on light line has been nothing short of amazing.

 Are you at a disadvantage using light tackle around heavy cover?

-I'm sure that some guys who consider themselves power fisherman might disagree with me when I say that you can even be successful with light line in heavy cover.
+I'm sure some guys who consider themselves power fishermen might disagree with me when I say that you can even be successful with light line in heavy cover.
 Of course, you need to gain experience in fighting a big bass in this type of cover, but it certainly is not impossible to win some battles, and after you gain experience, most of the battles.

 In truth, with experience, you can learn to adapt to heavy cover when fishing light gear.
-It is possible to hang up or break off if you choose the middle of a submerged tree as your battle ground.
-At the same time, these nasty places are also some of the areas where you will generate more strikes.
-So, if you fail to fish around these spots you may be limiting your action for the day.
+It is possible to hang up or break off if you choose the middle of a submerged tree as your battleground.
+At the same time, these nasty places are also some areas where you will generate more strikes.
+So, if you fail to fish around these spots, you may be limiting your action for the day.
 It is a compromise that you must consider.
 I would rather have lost a fish in heavy cover than never have hooked it because I failed to throw my bait there.
 You can't expect to be successful if you go out on the water and fish scared.

 Can you be a serious tournament angler employing light-line methods?

-The pro's aren't using light tackle in tournaments, why shouldn't I?
+The pros aren't using light tackle in tournaments.
+Why shouldn't I?

-If that has not convinced you, keep this in mind - anytime an angler is faced with tough conditions, light tackle is almost always the response recommended by pros and anglers in the know.
+If that has not convinced you, keep this in mind - anytime an angler is faced with challenging conditions, light tackle is almost always the response recommended by pros and anglers in the know.
 There has to be something to it.

 Does light tackle have any limitations?

-Important rule in bass fishing, make sure your mouth doesn't write checks that your body can't cash.
+An important rule in bass fishing, make sure your mouth doesn't write checks that your body can't cash.